betsol/load-stylesheet/README.md

 The third parameter is an optional options object.
 The following options are supported:

-`insertBefore`: This should be another element which is part of your HTML's head
+`insertBefore`: This should be another element which is part of your HTML's head.

 ## Changelog